Vidito/vidinlp/README.md

 # Lemmatization
 lemmas = nlp.lemmatize(text)

+# Text cleaning: set the arguments you want to be removed from text to True
+cleaned_text = nlp.clean_text(text, is_stop = False, is_alpha = False, is_punct = False, is_num = False, is_html = False)

 # N-grams.
-By defaulr the top five bigrams are returned.
+By default the top five bigrams are returned.
 ngrams = nlp.get_ngrams(text, n=2, top_k=5)

 # Sentiment Analysis (pre-trained model).
-Example output: "The sentiment is 'Positive' with a confidence of 93%."
+Example output:
 sentiment = nlp.analyze_sentiment(text)

-# Text cleaning: set the arguments you want to be removed from text to True
-cleaned_text = nlp.clean_text(text, is_stop = False, is_alpha = False, is_punct = False, is_num = False, is_html = False)
+print(sentiment) # {'neg': 0.228, 'neu': 0.345, 'pos': 0.427, 'compound': 0.7777}
+print(sentiment['compound']) # 0.7777 you can consider numbers above 0.25 positive, below -0.25 negative, and in between neutral

+# Aspect related sentiment analysis
+absa = nlp.aspect_based_sentiment_analysis('The phone has a terrible camera.') # returns a dictionary print(absa)
+# {'phone': {'sentiment': -0.4767, 'confidence': 0.4767, 'snippets': ['\nThe phone has a terrible camera.\n']}, 'camera': {'sentiment': -0.4767, 'confidence': 0.4767, 'snippets': ['terrible camera']}}

+summary = nlp.summarize_absa_results(absa) # returns a reader friendly format
+print(summary)
+# The aspect 'phone' has a negative sentiment with a confidence of 0.48.
+# The aspect 'camera' has a negative sentiment with a confidence of 0.48.

 # Named Entity Recognition.
 Detects the names of people, cities, countries, or numbers, dates,...
 entities = nlp.get_named_entities("Apple is looking at buying U.K. startup for $1 billion")